lnxjedi/gopherbot/doc/Configuration.md

 ```yaml
 AllChannels: true
 ```
-`AllowDirect` and `DenyDirect` interact with the global value of `DefaultAllowDirect` to determine if a plugin is available via direct message.
-Plugin-level directives override the global setting, and `DenyDirect` overrides `AllowDirect` (if both are mistakenly set).
-DirectOnly indicates the plugin is ONLY available by direct message (private chat).
+`AllowDirect` determines if a plugin is available via direct message, and is only needed to override the global value for `DefaultAllowDirect`.
+DirectOnly indicates the plugin is ONLY available by direct message (private chat), normally for security-sensitive commands.
 To specify the channels a plugin is available in, you can list the channels explicitly or set `AllChannels` to true.
 If neither is specified, the plugin falls back to the robot's configured `DefaultChannels`.

 ### CatchAll